-- Describe human male and female reproductive anatomies
+- Describe human testicular and ovarian reproductive anatomies

 - Describe spermatogenesis and oogenesis and discuss their differences and similarities